 Security, simplicity, speed—these are the three major benefits business intelligence solutions help to drive, and three critical measures of success in enterprise business.
 While artificial intelligence remains focused on helping computers glean insight entirely on their own, Business Intelligence is enabling entire organizations to gain access to the data they need to make rapid, informed decisions, and the importance of that in today’s quickly shifting business landscape simply can’t be overstated.
 In a survey of 2,600 Business Intelligence end users, 91 percent responded that BI gave them faster reporting, analysis or planning; 84 percent said it enabled them to make better business decisions, and 79 percent said it improved employee satisfaction.

 In the near future, AI algorithms will be able to be seamlessly applied to your existing data stores, unlocking further insight for your enterprise.
 As highlighted in this 2018 Harvard Business Review article, AI applications in response to business needs fall into one of three categories:

-Over the next few years, you’ll see artificial intelligence finally begin to live up to the hype we’ve been hearing about in the business world, and computers will help to usher in a new era of productivity and profitability for enterprises on the cutting edge—but only if you have the foundation in place today, and that starts with business intelligence.
-Don’t hesitate—ensure you’re setting up your business tomorrow for success today.
+Over the next few years, you’ll see artificial intelligence finally begin to live up to the hype we’ve been hearing about in the business world.
+Computers will help to usher in a new era of productivity and profitability for enterprises on the cutting edge, but only if you have the foundation in place today, and that starts with business intelligence.
+Don’t hesitate: Ensure you’re setting up your business today for success tomorrow.

-At Jet Global, we know that business intelligence and data management are critical parts of any enterprise artificial intelligence planning.
+At insightsoftware, we know that business intelligence and data management are critical parts of any enterprise artificial intelligence planning.
 To truly benefit from artificial intelligence, you need to set the stage with effective reporting and analytics.
-And we can help!